opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 Need to read through the API exposed by libgit2 to say for sure.

+> note: not sure what the interface of FS that libgit2 expects, need to test

 #### Q: Do you need to run Git operations in Git SDK in a web worker?

 Assuming we figure out how TS communicates nicely with Git commands that get executed in WASM.
 And for changes to reflect in a file system provided, there would ne no need for a web worker to be there.